 Goal 1 - Revitalize the Waterfront - The improvements planned for the corridor contribute to the revitalization of the waterfront and complement other planned waterfront improvements such as the DMNP, Keating Channel Precinct Plan, Lower Don Lands Plan including Villiers Island Precinct Plan, and Port Lands and South of Eastern Master Plan.
 Planned improvements to the public realm will further support waterfront revitalization by improving the pedestrian and cycling experience throughout the corridor.
 Goal 2 - Reconnect the City to the Lake - The relocation of the Gardiner away from the north edge of the Keating Channel provides an opportunity to connect the Keating Channel Precinct to the water in a manner that was not previously imagined - it achieves city building objectives.
-The relocation of the Gardiner Expressway through the Keating Channel Precinct, East Bayfront and the Port Lands.
+The relocation of the Gardiner Expressway through the Keating Channel Precinct also facilitates improved waterfront connections between the Keating Channel Precinct, East Bayfront and the Port Lands.
 In addition to the improvements realized in the Keating Channel Precinct, the planned improvements at key Lake Shore Boulevard intersections between Jarvis Street and Cherry Street will facilitate better north-south connections to the waterfront for pedestrians and cyclists coming to/from the downtown area.